facebook/zstd/programs/README.md

 will rely more and more on previously decoded content to compress the rest of the file.

 Usage of the dictionary builder and created dictionaries with CLI:
-1) Create the dictionary : `zstd --train FullPathToTrainingSet/* -o dictionaryName`
+1. Create the dictionary : `zstd --train FullPathToTrainingSet/* -o dictionaryName`
-2) Compress with dictionary: `zstd FILE -D dictionaryName`
+2. Compress with dictionary: `zstd FILE -D dictionaryName`
-3) Decompress with dictionary: `zstd --decompress FILE.zst -D dictionaryName`
+3. Decompress with dictionary: `zstd --decompress FILE.zst -D dictionaryName`

 #### Benchmark in Command Line Interface
 CLI includes in-memory compression benchmark module for zstd.
-The benchmark is conducted using given filenames which are read into memory and joined together.
+The benchmark is conducted using given filenames.
+The files are read into memory and joined together.
 It makes benchmark more precise as it eliminates I/O overhead.
 Many filenames can be supplied as multiple parameters, parameters with wildcards or names of directories can be used as parameters with the `-r` option.